guillaume-be/guillaume-be.github.io/_posts/2020-05-30-sentence_piece.md

 ![Forward pass example](../assets/sentencepiece/spiece2.png "backward pass example")

-The following will two implementations of the algorithm in Rust.
+The following will walk through two implementations of the algorithm in Rust.

 ## First implementation